Particular/docs.particular.net/servicecontrol/installation.md

  * Start the Service.

-#### Using ServiceControl Management to add ServiceControl instances.
+#### Using ServiceControl Management to add ServiceControl instances

 If this is a new installation of ServiceControl click on the `Add New Instance` button in the center of the screen or the "New Instance" link at the top of the screen,  both options launch the same "New instance form".
 Complete the form to register a new ServiceControl service.